• The most common pay schedules are weekly, biweekly, semi-monthly, and monthly.

 Semi-monthly payroll schedules mean employers pay employees twice every month, typically on the 15th and the first or last day of the month.
 Pay periods run between the first and 15th of the month and then the 16th and final day of the month.

 Unlike biweekly payroll schedules, there are only 24 paydays per year.
 Paydays are also based on the day of the month, not a particular day of the week.
-As a result, the number of days in each pay period vary slightly.
+As a result, the number of days in each pay period varies slightly.

 Pros